hpatches/hpatches-benchmark/README.md

 #### Command line interface

-To run the *HBench* command line interface with the MCR located in the default path, run:
+To run the *HBench* command line interface on Linux with the MCR located in the default path, run:

 ```bash
 ./bin/run_hb.sh /usr/local/MATLAB/MATLAB_Runtime/v901 COMMAND DESCNAME BENCHMARK
 ```

-If you have MATLAB installed in `/usr/local/MATLAB/R2016a`, you can use that instead of the MCR:
+If you have MATLAB R2016a installed e.g. in `/usr/local/MATLAB/R2016a`, you can use that instead of the MCR:

 ```bash
 ./bin/run_hb.sh /usr/local/MATLAB/R2016a COMMAND DESCNAME BENCHMARK
 ```
 You can see the list of all available commands [here](./bin/README.md).
+For older versions of MATLAB (tested with R2014b), you can use the [MATLAB interface](#matlab-interface)

+<a id=matlab-interface></a>
 #### MATLAB Interface

-If you have MATLAB R2016a installed, you can also easily run the `hb` function directly in MATLAB by running e.g.:
+If you have MATLAB R2014b or newer, you can also easily run the `hb` function directly in MATLAB by running e.g.:

 ```matlab
 cd HBPATH